AmandaKitSam/.social/README.md

 - "Tell all of your friends, that they now have a new place to share their photos and feelings.
 Sign up a free account today!"

-- "You are welcome to post a photos and leave some messages for your friends to reply."
+- "You are welcome to post a photo and leave some comments for your friends to reply."

 ------